ovn-org/ovn/Documentation/internals/patchwork.rst

 Patchwork
 =========

-Open vSwitch and OVN use `Patchwork`__ to track the status of patches sent to the :doc:`ovs-dev mailing list <mailing-lists>`.
+OVN uses `Patchwork`__ to track the status of patches sent to the :doc:`ovs-dev mailing list <mailing-lists>`.
 Our Patchwork instance can be found on `ozlabs.org`__.

-Patchwork provides a number of useful features for developers working on Open vSwitch and OVN:
+Patchwork provides a number of useful features for developers working on OVN:

 - Tracking the lifecycle of patches (accepted, rejected, under-review, ...)
 - Assigning reviewers (delegates) to patches